-Figure 3.15: Cross sections of high capacity BRT systems globally
+Figure 3.15: Cross sections of high capacity BRT systems globally is likely to result in reduced road network capacity and traffic restraints.

 Conventional buses are extremely limited in their ability to respond to the identified travel demand within the study area.
 At present, the maximum capacity potential of conventional buses with a minimum headway of 5 minutes is 1,200pphpd.
 As demonstrated through the Do Minimum 2033 scenario, the bus network is incapable of adequately responding to demand.